 Suze Orman has created 12 steps to wealth.
 Basically, 12 important financial tips that are essential for a healthy financial life.
 Her steps include getting out of debt, and savings for your children’s education.
 The 8th step is “insuring your well being”.
 In this step Suze says that if anyone is relying on you for income, you should get life insurance.

-So What Does Suze Recommend?
+What Does Suze Recommend?

 Suze recommends that you should get term life insurance and continues to add that most people should get a 20 year term policy.
 Suze Orman also says that the coverage you should get, should be 20 times your annual income.
 She gives an example that a 35 year old earning $40,000 per year, should get $800,000 worth of coverage.
 She also endorses select-quote as the place where you should shop for term insurance.

-Here are My Thoughts Regarding what Suze Orman Says About Life Insurance:
+Here are My Thoughts Regarding What Suze Orman Says About Life Insurance

 I respect Suze Orman, and I think that she does give some really good advice to people.
 I also agree with her that term insurance is going to be what most people end up buying because term insurance is very affordable.